 Mackintosh’s Masterwork: Charles Rennie Mackintosh and the Glasgow School of Art by William Buchanan and James Macaulay and Andrew MacMillan and George Rawson and Peter Trowles, foreword by Eckart Muthesius

 Charles and Ray Eames: Designers of the Twentieth Century by Pat Kirkham

 Eames House: Charles and Ray Eames by James Steele

-Eames House by Marilyn Neuhart, by John Neuhart
+Eames House by Marilyn Neuhart and John Neuhart

 The Films of Charles and Ray Eames, Volumes I-IV